 How long can I take orlistat for?

 The longest study published describing long-term orlistat use is of 4 years duration although long term use of the drug is used mainly for weight maintenance rather than weight loss.
-If a patient is discharged from GCWMS while still using orlistat the monitoring is handed over to the patients GP.
+If a patient is discharged from GCSWMS while still using orlistat the monitoring is handed over to the patients GP.

 Back to Top